PHP and Addiction Resources

 Support Your Colleagues

 Do you want to help support your fellow physicians going through their own struggles?
-The Sterling Ruffin Fund was established to fund physician health and addiction programs.
-Your generous gift allows MSDC to continue supporting those physicians in most need.
+The Healthy Physician Foundation supports the PHP and our efforts to supports physicians in need.
+Your generous gift allows MSDC to continue this important program and extend our reach to all physicians.

 MSDC Recognizes National Physician Suicide Awareness Day